Your GP team is a vital part of your asthma care

 Wherever you live in the UK there are similar processes outlined by the NHS for making a complaint or giving feedback on NHS services:

-- Talk to staff, whether it’s with the GP, the practice manager, or staff on reception.
+- Talk to staff, whether it’s the GP, the practice manager, or staff on reception.
 Sometimes a conversation is all that’s needed to sort things out.

 - Fill in a feedback form which you can find either in reception or on your GP practice’s website.
 Find out how your particular GP surgery collects feedback and complaints.
 Ask if there’s a member of staff in charge of complaints.